 Grease 2 withered in the shadow of the mighty original but over 30 years later the surprisingly high-quality songs (Cool Rider, Reproduction, Who’s That Guy?, Girl for All Seasons) burst into life on the stage in this energetic and passionate production.

 Many of the kitsch values of the film are here wisely lampooned and delivered with knowing winks by the cast.
 The hammy elements are transferred into ironic qualities, bringing a wise and welcome humour to this adaptation.
 The underlying message at the show’s core is summed up as whimsical in a line delivered with sardonic zest in the final act: to win the heart of the girl of your dreams you must change who you are, inside and out, beyond all physical recognition.
 But who cares about the message when there is so much fun to be had.

 Cool Rider confidently kicks aside the film sequel’s inferiority complexes and explodes into this new medium with a vibrant gusto, while retaining a welcome rawness evoked from the stripped down, rough and ready production.
 No doubt it will be developed into something a lot more lavish and amazing on a bigger stage in time, but it’s quite something to catch it raw now in its early days.

 Photos: Pamela Raith

-Cool Rider is at the Duchess Theatre until 19th April 2014, for further information or to book visit here.
+Cool Rider is at the Duchess Theatre until 19th April 2014.
+For further information or to book visit the theatre’s website here.